 Daiun Sogaku Harada died on this day, the 12th of December in 1961.

-He was born in Obama, Fukui Prefecture on the 13th of October, 1871.
-Sogaku was tonsured as a Soto monastic at the age of 7.
-At twenty he entered the Rinzai monastery, Shogenji, where he had several openings.
-He also studied at the historic Soto affiliated Komazawa University.
+The roshi was born in Obama, Fukui Prefecture on the 13th of October, 1871.
+He was tonsured as a Soto monastic at seven.
+At twenty, although Soto, he entered the Rinzai monastery Shogenji.
+There he had several openings into the intimate way.
+He also undertook academic studies at the historic Soto affiliated Komazawa University.

 Sogaku Harada received Dharma transmission within the Soto school from Harada Sodo Kakusho.

-He taught at Komazawa for twelve years before assuming full time responsibilities as abbot of his own monastery, Hosshinji, which he served for forty years.
+Starting in 1911, he taught at Komazawa University for twelve years before assuming full time responsibilities as abbot of his own monastery, Hosshinji.
+He served there for forty years.
 The monastery was famous for its harsh location on the Japan sea, with as Wikipedia tells us, hard rains, snow storms, and even typhoons.
+And more importantly the rigorous practice.

-In his training he studied with a number of Soto & Rinzai masters including Harada Sodo Kakusho, his ordination master, Oka Sotan, Akino Kodo, Adachi Tatsujun, Hoshimi Tenkai, Unmuken Taigi Sogon, and critically Kogenshitsu Dokutan Sosan.
+In his formation he studied with a number of Soto & Rinzai masters including Harada Sodo Kakusho, his ordination master, but also Oka Sotan, Akino Kodo, Adachi Tatsujun, Hoshimi Tenkai, Unmuken Taigi Sogon, and critically Kogenshitsu Dokutan Sosan.
+This broad and deep training is the most important thing.
+He taught from the perspectives he gained working with these teachers from both of the great lineage traditions of Japanese Zen.

-The Roshi’s most important contribution for us in the West his without a doubt his reformation of the koan training program he had inherited from Dokutan Roshi.
-His program began in the same way as the Rinzai system he learned, with a dharmakaya koan, almost always Mu.
+The Roshi’s most important contribution for us in the West without a doubt is his reformation of the koan training program he had inherited from Dokutan Roshi.
+His program began in the same way as the Rinzai Takuju system he learned, with a dharmakaya koan, almost always Mu.
+This koan and what it points to is deeply investigated.

-This was followed by a number of questions deepening insight into the nature of emptiness and our intimate relationship within and as emptiness.
-Then moving on to a short-course of brief koans that familiarize the student with the nuances of koan introspection practice, introducing standard tropes, and the form of the dance.
+From Mu the student moves on to a short-course of brief koans that familiarize them with the nuances of koan introspection practice, introducing standard tropes, and the form of the dance.

-After that he continued the normative Rinzai style within the Takujo school, of taking on the tradition book the Gateless Gate and the Blue Cliff Record.
-After that he diverged from Rinzai practice, substituting two classic Soto koan collections for the two used within Rinzai.
+After that Harada’s system continued the normative Takuju style investigating the Gateless Gate and the Blue Cliff Record.
+After that he diverged from Rinzai practice, substituting two classic Soto koan collections, the Book of Equanimity and Keizan’s Transmission of the Lamp for those used within orthodox Rinzai.
 And then at the end of the curriculum, he reversed the received order, going first to the Goi koans before “concluding” with the precepts as koan.

 There were other modifications, most notably dropping the capping phrase component that had evolved within Rinzai.
 While, instead, offering occasions to revisit the original use of spontaneous appreciations of particular cases.